Jime567/sony-control-microservice/README.md

 ### Status
+* `/ping` - Check if the microservice is running
+* `/status` - Returns good if microservice is running
 * `/:address/power/status` - Get the power status of the TV

 * `/:address/input/current` - Get the current input of the TV